Skip to main content

 Transcription Initiation

-Transcription initiation is the process where RNA polymerase binds to the promoter region of a gene, requiring specific sequences and factors, such as sigma factors in bacteria.
-If a mutation affects the components necessary for this step, it can lead to the inability to start new transcripts, even if elongation of existing transcripts occurs normally.
+Transcription initiation is the process where RNA polymerase binds to the promoter region of a gene, requiring specific factors such as sigma factors in bacteria.
+These factors help the polymerase recognize the correct start site for transcription.
+A mutation affecting this process would lead to the inability to start new transcripts, as described in the question.

 Recommended video: